 Temporarily Restricted Net Assets represent resources available for use, but expendable only for those operating purposes specified by the donor.
 Resources of these net assets originate from contributions.
 Net assets are released from temporary restrictions as terms of the contributions are met.
+The Organization has no such assets as of June 30, 2017.

 Permanently Restricted Net Assets represent resources which are restricted indefinitely, such as endowments.
-The Organizations has no such assets as of June 30, 2016.
+The Organizations has no such assets as of June 30, 2017.